GoogleCloudPlatform/php-tools/src/Fixers/ClientUpgradeFixer/README.md

 which will automatically** upgrade your code to the [new Google Cloud PHP client surface](https://github.com/googleapis/google-cloud-php/discussions/5206).

-** this is an alpha tool and NOT recommended to use without thorough testing!
+**IMPORTANT** This is an alpha tool and NOT recommended to use without thorough testing!
-It is also not guanteed by Google in any way.
+It is also not guaranteed by Google in any way.

 ## Installation